prabhuignoto/newsquirrel/README.md

-## A Refreshing news App built with React and Typescript
+## A Refreshing news App built with React and Typescript.

 ![app_logo](public/assets/app-front.png)